 Mainland Bus timetable (between Rafina port & Airport)

 Departure Point: The bus departs from the bus stop between the Exits 2 and 3 of the arrivals hall (opposite hotel Sofitel).

 Ticket price: There are only one-way tickets and they cost 4,00 €.
 You buy your tickets from the bus driver when you get on the bus.
 Children under 6 years can travel free.
-Working hours: The bus is available daily from 06:00 in the morning until about 22:00 in the evening.
+Working hours: The bus is available daily from early morning until about 22:00 in the evening.
 Frequency: Buses depart approximately every hour.
 This journey takes about 30 minutes.